0x00000002/read/idempotency.md

 ## Conclusion

-With the help of fictional stories, I tried to explain why it is so important that the APIs are capacitated.
+With the help of fictional stories, I tried to explain why it is so important that the APIs are idempotent.
 I showed what nuances there are in practice.

-In Yandex.
-Taxis we always think about the impotence of our APIs.
+In Yandex.Taxis we always think about the idempotence of our APIs.
 In a small project it would be acceptable not to waste time on working out rare cases.
-But Yandex.
-Taxis are tens of millions of trips every month.
-That's why we have a procedure of design-rew architecture and API.
-If something is inconsequential, there are races or logical problems, the API will not be reviewed.
+But Yandex.Taxis has tens of millions of trips every month.
+That's why we have a procedure of design-reviews of architecture and API.
+If something is inconsequential, there are races or logical problems, the API will not be released.
 For developers, this means that you have to be attentive to the details and think through many boundary cases.
 This is a non-trivial task and it is especially difficult to cover such boundary cases with autotests.

 Do timeouts, requeries, duplicates happen when an application doesn't have millions of users?
 Unfortunately, yes.
 The described situation is typical for distributed systems: network errors occur regularly, hardware fails regularly, etc. A well-designed system considers such errors as normal behavior and can compensate them.